cubosphere/cubosphere-code/README.md

 * Configured Cricle CI with auto .deb build for Ubuntu LTS + last release (read next section), cross-linux .tar.gz
 * Created icon and .desktop file
 * Moved editor manual to GitHub wiki which can be opened from editor menu
-* Added `.png` support and converted some textures to it
+* Added `.png` support and converted all textures to it, previews are saved in it too

 # How to download last git build?
 1. Go to http://cubosphere.vallua.ru/artifacts (warning: only last build artifacts are kept, some of them may be missing if build is uploading now)